Aziz-4980/Flight-Management-System-With-PHP-mySQL-Bootstrap-4/README.md

-his is a Flight Management System made in Bootstrap 4, PHP and , MySQL.
+This is a Flight Management System made in Bootstrap 4, PHP and , MySQL.
 This was a project assigned to me by by Professor!

 to get started: